fibo/.software/README.md

 But, sometimes you are in one of the following scenarios

 * your host is too old, without vendor support
-* you have not root rights, and you need to keep your software update
+* you have not root rights, and you need to keep your software up to date
 * you want to compile from sources you trust
 * you want to try new releases without waiting until they are packaged
 * you are a nerd